Osama Mazini

-Osama Mazini (أسامة مزيني; 1966 – 16 October 2023) was a Palestinian politician who was a senior leader in Hamas.
-He was a member of the Hamas Political Bureau in Gaza until his assassination during the Gaza War.
+Osama Mazini (أسامة مزيني; 16 March 1966 – 16 October 2023) was a Palestinian politician who served as the chairman of the Hamas Shura Council from March 2021 until his assassination in October 2023.
+A senior member of Hamas, he was also a member of the Hamas Political Bureau in Gaza until his assassination during the Gaza War.

 Mazini was in charge of negotiation affairs dealing with captured Israeli soldier Gilad Shalit.

 In a 2006 sermon, he criticized Pope Benedict XVI over the latter's remarks on Islam, saying that the pontiff was "ignorant and stupid", "criminal and arrogant", and "a cruel man, spilling blood, who strove to kill".

-During Israel's airstrikes in the Gaza Strip during the Gaza War in December 2008, Mazini warned Israel about sending in ground forces, stating "the people of Gaza are waiting to see the Zionist enemy in Gaza to tear them into pieces of flesh."
+During the 2008–2009 Gaza War, Mazini warned Israel about sending in ground forces, stating "the people of Gaza are waiting to see the Zionist enemy in Gaza to tear them into pieces of flesh."

 In the aftermath of the October 7 attacks on Israel, Mazini was a member of the Hamas Political Bureau in Gaza.
 Mazini was killed in an airstrike conducted by the Israeli Air Force on 16 October 2023 during the Gaza war.
 He was 57.
 Hamas confirmed his death on 21 October.